Why you should consider putting your house into a trust

 See expert-recommended refinance options and customize them to fit your budget.

-There are many types of trusts, but the most important ones to understand as you approach estate planning are “revocable” and “irrevocable” trusts.
+There are many types of trusts.
+The most important ones to understand as you approach estate planning are “revocable” and “irrevocable” trusts.
+Let's walk through what both entail.

 A revocable trust, sometimes referred to as a living trust, is one that can be revoked or changed at any time.
 During your lifetime, you’re free to make changes to the trust or terminate it completely.

-With a revocable trust, you’ll typically act as your own trustee and name someone else to become trustee upon your death or incapacitation.
+With a revocable trust, you’ll usually act as your own trustee.
+Or you can name someone else to become trustee upon your death or incapacitation, such as a friend, relative, attorney or financial advisor.
 While you’re alive, you have control over the assets in the trust.

-When you die, a revocable trust becomes irrevocable, and your successor trustee will take control and manage the trust according to your instructions.
-Revocable trusts are generally still subject to estate taxes and won’t protect your assets from creditors.
+When you pass, a revocable trust becomes irrevocable, and your successor trustee will take control and manage the trust according to your instructions.
+Revocable trusts are generally still subject to estate taxes, and they won’t protect your assets from creditors.

 An irrevocable trust can’t be changed or terminated after it’s been executed.
+However, it can be terminated after with the beneficiaries' consent.
 With this type of trust, you forfeit ownership of any assets in the trust and the trustee takes control of these assets.

-Because you no longer own the asset, it’s no longer part of your estate and generally won’t be subject to an estate tax or vulnerable to your creditors.
-Though that might seem like a positive, it’s important to consider the full implications of no longer legally owning the assets you put into the irrevocable trust.
+Because you no longer own the asset, it’s no longer part of your estate.
+In turn, you generally won’t be subject to an estate tax or vulnerable to your creditors.
+Though that might seem like a positive, you'll want to consider the full implications of no longer legally owning the assets you put into the irrevocable trust.

 If you’re thinking about putting assets into this type of trust, you might want to first consult an attorney.